 When they sneak in to the Ministry of Magic to save Sirius, they all get name tags saying "Rescue Mission".
 It gets even better as it's ambiguous whether or not they put them on, so if you want you can picture them wearing name tags throughout the ensuing battle.
 Luna Lovegood was there.
 She almost certainly put hers on.

 Two particularly hilarious dreams: Before Harry has his out-of-body experience in Nagini attacking Arthur, he dreams Cho is angry at him for luring her to the DA under false pretenses by promising her 150 Chocolate Frog Cards: "Cedric gave me loads of Chocolate Frog Cards, look!"
 Then she becomes Hermione who says he did promise Cho and suggests he should give her his Firebolt, but Umbridge has it and he just came to the DA to put up Christmas ornaments shaped like Dobby's head… The second dream involves him watching Neville and Professor Sprout waltzing in the Room of Requirement while McGonagall plays the bagpipes.
+This is not out of character for McGonagall either, as she is Scottish and, according to Pottermore, made her father's bagpipes play on their own as a baby!

 A metaphor where Luna is described as staring at Ron "as if he were a mildly interesting television program.''